-- Any new building within the settlements of Stoke Lacy and Stoke Cross should protect important local landscape features which enhance the character of the built-up area and link it to the open countryside.
+- All new development within the settlements of Stoke Lacy and Stoke Cross should protect important local landscape features which enhance the character of the built-up area and link it to the open countryside.
 These include the following: watercourses, ponds, veteran / ancient trees, traditional hedgerows, woodland and traditional orchards.
-These features should be incorporated into landscaping designs wherever it is practicable to do so. - 2.
+These features should be incorporated into landscaping designs. - 2.
 Landscaping schemes should incorporate the planting of native broadleaved woodland species where possible, and plant new traditional species hedgerows in boundary schemes. - 3.
 Landscaping schemes should be used to enhance local wildlife, providing new and restored habitats and contributing to biodiversity net gain. - 4.
 Buildings should incorporate features to enhance biodiversity including bat bricks, bird boxes and hedgehog gravel boards; - 5.
 Lighting schemes should be designed to minimise light pollution and protect the area's dark skies.
-Security lighting should be operated by intruder switching, be appropriate to the setting, be unobtrusive and energy efficient and have consideration for neighbouring amenity. - 6.
-Existing public rights of way should be protected, and schemes should provide safe and accessible linkages to nearby walking routes and bridleways wherever possible. - 7.
-Key Public Views are identified in Figure 1 and proposals should respect these views.
+Security lighting should be operated by intruder switching, be appropriate to the setting, be unobtrusive and energy efficient and have consideration for neighbouring amenity.
+Business development must have lighting plans and large agricultural units or tourist enterprises in the countryside should avoid light pollution. - 6.
+Existing public rights of way should be protected, and schemes should provide safe and accessible linkages to nearby walking routes, cycle routes and bridleways wherever possible. - 7.
+Key Public Views are identified in Figure 1 and proposals should respect these views in accordance with Design Code 03.
 Where a proposal impacts on an identified Key Public View, a Landscape and Visual Impact Assessment or similar study should be carried out to ensure that the scheme is designed and sited sensitively and appropriately to mitigate any adverse impacts.